jjanuszczak/freshdeskr/README.md

 # create a client
 fc <- freshdesk_client(my_domain, my_api_key)

-# query the api and get a list of tickets
+# query the api and view the details of ticket #3
 apidata <- freshdesk_api(fc, "/api/v2/tickets/3")

 # get useful data from the parsed response